wessel-novacustom/clevo-keyboard/README.md

 ## A special note for Dasharo coreboot firmware users

-Dasharo coreboot firmware users that already have the keyboard backlight control included in the firmware don't need to and should not use this application.
+<a href="https://configurelaptop.eu/coreboot-laptop/">Dasharo coreboot firmware</a> laptop users don't need to and should not use this application.
 This also applies for users of other coreboot firmware distributions.
+The keyboard backlight control is already included in the firmware for that firmware version.

 # Original unchanged content below